influxdata/docs-v2/content/v2.0/process-data/_index.md

 ---

 InfluxDB's _**task engine**_ is designed for processing and analyzing data.
-Tasks are user defined Flux scripts that take a stream of input data, modify or analyze it in some way, then perform an action all on a specified schedule.
+Tasks are user-defined Flux scripts that take a stream of input data, modify or analyze it in some way, then perform an action all on a specified schedule.
 Examples include data downsampling, anomaly detection _(Coming)_, alerting _(Coming)_, etc.